aivanov3/hw2_starter/questions.md

 ... your answer here ...

-### (5) Using the steps cost, what is the longest path for a pair of three- and four-letter words you can find?
+### (5) Using the steps cost, what is the longest path for a pair of three- and four-letter words you found?

 ... your answer here ...